 9.5.
 General Requirements

-The following general requirements and recomendations apply to all OGC APIs which host Spatial Resources.
+The following general requirements and recommendations apply to all OGC APIs which host Spatial Resources.

 9.5.1.
-Coordinate Reference Systems
+Coordinate Reference Systems (CRS)

-As discussed in Chapter 9 of the W3C/OGC Spatial Data on the Web Best Practices document, how to express and share the location of resources in a consistent way is one of the most fundamental aspects of publishing geographic data and it is important to be clear about the coordinate reference system that coordinates are in.
+As discussed in Chapter 9 of the W3C/OGC Spatial Data on the Web (SDW) Best Practices document, how to express and share the location of resources in a consistent way is one of the most fundamental aspects of publishing geographic data.
+Therefore, clearly stating the CRS rules for the coordinates is very important.

-For the reasons discussed in the Best Practices, OGC APIs use WGS84 longitude and latitude as the default coordinate reference system.
+For the reasons discussed in the SDW Best Practice OGC APIs use WGS84 longitude and latitude as the default CRS.